 There are several ways to prevent cheating during online exams.

-- You can use Turnitin, if you choose to administer the exam as a Canvas assignment.
+- Use Turnitin, if you choose to administer the exam as a Canvas assignment.
 (This tool is not currently available for use with quizzes.)

 If the online exam is closed-book but will be administered on campus, you must make arrangements for proctors.
 (Wharton Computing staff members cannot provide proctoring services.)

-A quiz can be given during a precise time period (e.g., April 4, 2020, 4:30pm-6pm), or can be made available during a longer period, but for a limited duration (e.g, the student only has an hour to complete it, and it must be taken and submitted at some point during the period of April 2-6, 2020).
+A quiz can be given during a precise time period (e.g., April 4, 2020, 4:30pm-6pm), or can be made available during a longer period, but for a limited duration (e.g, the student only has an hour to complete, and the quiz must be taken and submitted at some point during the period of April 2-6, 2020).

 - Create the document you will attach to the quiz.
 (We recommend .pdfs; it's easy for students to confuse the downloaded version of the Word file with the version they must upload.)

-- Store this document in Files, in a new folder whose permissions are set to "Restricted Access ."
+- Store this document in Files, in a new folder whose permissions are set to "Only available to students with link."

-- Create or edit quiz, including one file upload question for collecting a student's answers.
+- Create or edit a quiz, including one file upload question for collecting a student's answers.
+If there is no time limit, you can use an assignment instead of a quiz.

 - Link your exam document either from a text question or from the File Upload Question details.

-- To restrict the amount of time students have to work on the quiz, place a time limit in settings.
+- Use a time limit in settings to limit the amount of time permitted for the quiz.
 We recommend allowing 5 extra minutes for students to save and upload their files.

 - Use Moderate Quiz to monitor progress or to allow extra time or attempts to individual students,

 NOTE: File upload quiz questions do not work in Internet Explorer for Windows, nor in older Safari versions for Mac.
 These browsers also do not meet the general system requirements for Canvas.

 Please advise if your exam occurs outside of regular business hours (Mon-Fri, 9am-5pm Eastern Time).